Promote an environment beneficial to life through the protection and wise management of natural resources in the public interest.

 The League has been a leader in fighting back efforts to gut the Clean Air Act from the early 1980s to the present.
 It pushed for acid rain and toxics controls as the act was reauthorized in 1990, building on the successful work of the previous decade in controlling the worst air pollution from automobiles and industrial sources.
 In the 2000s, the League not only fought to protect the Clean Air Act, but also turned attention to combatting global warming.

 With its work on energy policy beginning in the late 1970s, the League began a decades-long push for energy conservation and the use of renewable resources.
 As global warming emerged as a key environmental and international issue in the late 1990s, energy conservation, renewable resources and air pollution controls took on new significance and the League’s interrelated approach to natural resource issues proved farsighted.
 Understanding the need for global solutions to many environmental problems, the LWVUS has urged full U.S. participation in international efforts.

-In 1988, the LWVUS adopted a position on the role of the federal government in U.S. agriculture policy, which local and state Leagues also have applied to key action in their jurisdictions.
+Today, the League is continuing its strong advocacy on climate issues by urging the President to take executive action under the Clean Air Act to control carbon pollution from new and existing power plants, which are the largest source of industrial carbon pollution in the U.S. In 1988, the LWVUS adopted a position on the role of the federal government in U.S. agriculture policy, which local and state Leagues also have applied to key action in their jurisdictions.

 The League’s Position

 Statement of Position on Natural Resources, as Affirmed by the 1986 Convention, Based on Positions Reached from 1958 Through 1986: